nodejs/node/doc/api/util.md

   // "{nate}"
 ```

-Custom `inspect(depth, opts)` function typically return a string but may
+Custom `inspect(depth, opts)` functions typically return a string but may
 return a value of any type that will be formatted accordingly by
 `util.inspect()`.

 ```js